tudorpintea999/kailua/book/src/validator.md

 * `beacon-rpc-url`: The DA layer (eth-beacon chain) endpoint for retrieving rollup data.
 * `op-geth-url`: The (archive) rollup `op-geth` endpoint to read fault proving witness data from.
 * `op-node-url`: The rollup `op-node` endpoint to read sequencing proposals from.

+### Cache Directory (Optional)
+The validator saves data to disk as it tracks on-chain proposals.
+This allows it to restart quickly without requesting a lot of old on-chain data if terminated.
+* `data-dir`: Optional directory to save data to.
+    * If unspecified, a tmp directory is created.

 ### Prover
 To create a fault proof, the validator invokes the `kailua-host` binary.